Peter Eastgate

 Peter Nicolas Eastgate (born 13 December 1985) is a poker player from Denmark, best known as the winner of the Main Event at the 2008 World Series of Poker.
-At the time, he became the youngest player ever to win the event.
-He was subsequently surpassed by Joe Cada in 2009.
+At the time, he became the youngest player ever to win the event, at 22 years, 10 months, and 28 days, just days short of a full two years younger than the mark set by Phil Hellmuth, Jr. at the 1989 event.
+The very next year, Joe Cada, eight days before his 22nd birthday, lowered the mark by a further 11 months, moving closer to the minimum possible mark of 21 years plus a few days.
+(Note: The youngest that a player is allowed to play poker in a Las Vegas casino is on their 21st birthday, and the size of the entry list for the Main Event necessitates a number of days of play before the field is reduced to the champion.
+In the 2009 event, Cada lowered the record to .)

 Early life

 Eastgate was raised to English parents in Dalum, a suburb of Odense, Denmark.
 He went to Sct.
 Canute's Gymnasium, where he was introduced to poker by his classmates as he stated in season 5 of the show High Stakes Poker.
 He attended Aarhus University to study economics, but dropped out to play poker full-time.

 Poker career

 World Series of Poker

 Eastgate qualified for the Main Event via the Ladbrokes Poker website, and travelled to Las Vegas as part of Team Ladbrokes.
 Eastgate reached the final table with 18,375,000 in starting chips, the fourth largest stack behind Scott Montgomery (19,690,000), Ivan Demidov (24,400,000) and Dennis Phillips (26,295,000).
 Eastgate and Demidov reached the 2008 World Series of Poker (WSOP) heads-up stage.
 At the final hand, Eastgate had 120.4 million in chips, and Demidov went all in with 16.5 million chips.
 Eastgate beat Demidov at 2:33 AM local time, after a two-day final table consisting of 274 hands that took 15 hours and 28 minutes to play.
 Eastgate won the first place prize of $9,152,416.